emissary-ingress/emissary/reference/core/annotations.md

   selector:
     app: quote
 ```
 With the annotation approach above, we can expose the exact same routes my creating the `Mapping` object as part of the Kubernetes Service.
-There is more overhead for creating and managing the `Mapping`s but the are created and deleted when the service is.
+There is more overhead for creating and managing the `Mapping`s but they are created and deleted when the service is.

 ## CRD Translation